 - Must be specific: Writing the agenda becomes Determining the topics on the agenda of the board meeting.

-- Quick task that requires less time to complete. (less than 60 minutes).
+- A quick task that requires less time to complete. (less than 60 minutes).
 You could even use the Pomodoro Technique.

 - Split up long tasks: gives the impression of completing the task faster: